greenpeaceusa/Permit-To-Kill-COBRA-Research/README.md

 # COBRA Methodology
 ## Overview
-We used COBRA to execute 2 distinct experiments:
+We used EPA's COBRA tool to execute 2 distinct experiments:
 (a) timeframe analysis comparing the health impacts in different LNG buildout scenarios and;
 (b) project-by-project analysis where permitted emissions from each LNG project are modeled using a common analysis year.